eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 acknowledgements are produced in the following way:

-Once the MQTT 3.1.1 client signals that the message was acknowledged by the MQTT 3.1.1 broker, the following information is mapped to the automatically created [acknowledement](protocol-specification-acks.html#acknowledgement):
+Once the MQTT 3.1.1 client signals that the message was acknowledged by the MQTT 3.1.1 broker, the following information is mapped to the automatically created [acknowledgement](protocol-specification-acks.html#acknowledgement):
 * Acknowledgement.status:
-   * will be `200` the message was successfully ACKed by the MQTT 3.1.1 broker
+   * will be `200` when the message was successfully ACKed by the MQTT 3.1.1 broker or when the target has QoS 0
    * will be `503` when the MQTT 3.1.1 broker ran into an error before an acknowledgement message was received
 * Acknowledgement.value:
    * will be missing for status `200`